aryannten/HashVault/README.md

 # 🛡️ HashVault — Tamper-Proof Submission Integrity System

-HashVault is a secure digital submission platform that ensures the authenticity and integrity of uploaded files using cryptographic hashing and trusted timestamps.
+HashVault is a secure digital submission platform that ensures the authenticity and integrity of uploaded files using cryptographic hashing, blockchain-style anchoring, and trusted timestamps.
 Once a file is submitted, any modification becomes immediately detectable.

 Designed for hackathons, academic evaluations, and competitive events, HashVault prevents post-deadline changes and disputes over originality by providing verifiable proof of submission.